markdenardo/elementary/docs/README.md

 npm install --save @nick-thompson/elementary
 ```

-If you're building an app for the browser, that's it, you're done!
+If you're building an app for the browser, then that's it, you're done!
 If you're building
 at the command line for a desktop application, see below.

 #### MacOS and Linux